rsdoiel/rsdoiel.github.io/blog/2020/04/19/Mostly-Oberon-Loops-and-Conditions.md

 The FOR loop in Oberon is very similar to modern FOR loops.
 The FOR loop increments an integer value with in a range.
-You the default incrmenets the start value by 1 but if a BY clause is included you can control how the increment value works.
+You the default increments the start value by 1 but if a BY clause is included you can control how the increment value works.